arif891/ai_chat_ui/README.md

 - ⭐ Starring the repository
 - 🐛 Reporting issues
 - 📝 Contributing improvements
-- 📢 Sharing with others
+- 📢 Sharing with other